jepetersohn/phase-3-guide/unixy_topics.md

 environment.
 Failure to demonstrate a certain level of comfort is a negative signal.

-Given that these topics are harder and may require more research, you are to pair on them.
-Please sign up as pairs.
-Someone may have to solo given our odd number ;)

 Topic | Assignee
 ----- | --------
 `sed`, `tr` |